ariadne-cps/ariadne/doc/smt_solver_design.md

 belong there, while epsilon weakening, epsilon-active literal selection and SMT result semantics remain in `SmtSolver`.

+The second coverage tranche directly exercises both `lyapunov_reduce` overloads, including contraction, witness preservation and empty detection, and adds a nonlinear infeasibility case whose natural interval image overlaps the target so that `feasible` cannot terminate by its initial direct range test.
+Coverage from this tranche is used to determine whether the remaining dual/Taylor infeasibility path is genuinely reachable with the current interior-point implementation or should be treated as legacy architecture.

 ## Current open work

 The immediate work on `solvers-smt#830` is: